-For more information, refer to the Pesticide Information Center Online (PICOL) Databases at http://cru66.cahe.wsu.edu/LabelTolerance.html.
+For more information, refer to the Pesticide Information Center Online (PICOL) databases at the following web address:

+http://cru66.cahe.wsu.edu/LabelTolerance.html.

 Washington pesticide law requires most businesses that commercially apply pesticides to the property of another to be licensed as a Commercial Applicator from the Washington State Department of Agriculture.